 Residents write the Canadian Society of Plastic Surgeons' In-Training Examination each March.
-On-call responsibilities comply with the collective agreement of the Professional Association of Interns and Residents of Ontario (PAIRO) and fall within the limits of 1 in 3 (out-of-house call), or 1 in 4 (in-house call).
+On-call responsibilities comply with the collective agreement of the Professional Association of Residents of Ontario (PARO) and fall within the limits of 1 in 3 (out-of-house call), or 1 in 4 (in-house call).
 The structure of the Program is such that graduates of our training program are ready to pursue either an academic career or a community plastic surgery career (with or without further fellowship training).
 For more information regarding responsibilities and privileges of the Western postgraduate training programs, review the Western Resident Handbook and the website of the Western Postgraduate Medical Education Office (both will open in new window).

 Also from this web page: